eliascotto/fmlisp/docs/architecture.md

 ## Main

-- When _fmlisp_ starts, there are two execution options:
+- When _FMLisp_ starts, there are two execution options:
   1. REPL
   2. load and execute a file